DallanQ/lotr_journeys_in_middle_earth/Manual.md

 > Image of an interact action with 2 action buttons of fail and pass

 1. Bilbo performs an interact action on a search token in his space.
-He is prompted to test agility (> icon of a 3-pointed spiral) with a goal of two successes.
+He is prompted to test agility (icon of a 3-pointed spiral) with a goal of two successes.

 > A card image of Bilbo's agility

 > 3 revealed cards of Bilbo that show a total of one success icon and two fate icons

 2. Bilbo's agility is "3," so he reveals three cards from the top of his skill deck.
-The revealed cards have a total of one success (> snow emoji icon) icon and two fate (> leaf icon) icons.
+The revealed cards have a total of one success (snow emoji icon) icon and two fate (leaf icon) icons.

 > Bilbo's here card showing his stats and also an insipration token he intends to spend to covert to speed to pass the test

 > Inspirational token displayed

-3. Bilbo wants to pass the test, so he spends an inspiration token to convert one > leaf icon to >snow emoji icon.
-Now he has two > snow emoji icon, enough to pass the test.
+3. Bilbo wants to pass the test, so he spends an inspiration token to convert one (leaf icon) to (snow emoji icon).
+Now he has two (snow emoji icon), enough to pass the test.

 > Card showing Pass selected and instructions to follow.

 > Images of 3 cards Bilbo drew to test his skill to be discarded

 4. Bilbo selects "Pass" and resolves the instructions that appear.
 Then, he discards the cards he drew for the test to his skill deck discard pile.
-Before you interact, look at the top card of your deck.
-If it is a card with , gain 1 inspiration.
-You can equip only 1 .

 ### ATTACk TESTS (page 11)

 Attack tests are performed during a hero's attack after the hero chooses an enemy group to attack and an item to attack with.
 To perform an attack test, the hero chooses one of the stats listed in the upper-left corner of the item card they are attacking with and tests that stat.
-Then, the hero spends successes (> snow emoji icon) to resolve one or more of that item's abilities.
+Then, the hero spends successes (snow emoji icon) to resolve one or more of that item's abilities.
 Each ability indicates how many successes must be spent to resolve it, and each ability can be resolved only once per attack.

-*A hero using "Sword" tests > icon of a horn.
-One > snow emoji icon can be spent to apply two hits, and two > snow emoji icon applies five hits.*
+*A hero using "Sword" tests (icon of a horn).
+One (snow emoji icon) can be spent to apply two hits, and two (snow emoji) icon applies five hits.*

 > Image showing the sword test and the hits it delivers